pawelgrzybek/pawelgrzybek.com/content/posts/2021-10-21-i-built-a-thing-price-monitor-using-aws-cdk-lambda-dynamodb-and-ses.md

 ### Price check Lambda

 This function is responsible for comparing prices from the database to current prices online.
 I used [cheerio](https://cheerio.js.org) for the web scraping part, but most likely, I will replace it with [Puppeteer](https://developers.google.com/web/tools/puppeteer).
-So you do you, a million ways to skin a cat.

 ```ts
 // price-check.ts